 People tend to think that because they are eating healthy foods, they should not mind their calorie intake.
 This, however, is not true.
 You can overeat even when you are eating healthy options.
 When it comes to calories, the average woman requires about 2,000 calories while a man needs about 2,500 calories a day (22).

 This number can go up or down depending on factors such as age and lifestyle.
 To lose weight, it is advisable to cut about 500 to 1000 calories a day (3,500 – 7000 cals a week) (6).
-To determine how much calories you eat a day and track your new intake, download a reputable fitness or calorie app to help you along.
+To determine how many calories you eat a day and track your new intake, download a reputable fitness or calorie app to help you along.
 This will enable you to lose about 1 to 2 pounds a week.

 Start Working Out